aditiharini/glide/README.md

 Current status:
-- can display single letters as a set of discrete points
+- can display single letters as a set of discrete points randomized around anchors

 Workflow: